Curriculum and Instruction Course Descriptions

 Students will explore the full range of educational research in current practice and develop an understanding of the role and limitations of research for informing educational practice.
 Students will select a topic of interest to them and conduct a literature review of this topic culminating in a final paper that demonstrates their knowledge of the literature, ability to read and synthesize research, and write according to standard protocols.

-CI 7002: Curriculum and Instruction: Theories and Trends (3 hrs)
+CI 7002: Curriculum and Instruction: Theories and Trends (3 credits)

 CI 7003: Teaching and Learning in Diverse Classrooms (3 credits)